threenary/threenary/README.md

 In addition I like story telling so I also write about struff I read, reflections on jobs done and patterns I observe across different projects and teams I interacted with.

-- 🌱 __I’m currently learning__ a lot about Severless, Javascript and Architecture
+- :seedling: __I’m currently learning__ a lot about Severless, Javascript and Architecture
-- 👯 __I’m open to collaborate__ on NGO and teaching projects
+- :construction_worker: __I’m open to collaborate__ on NGO and teaching projects
-- 🤔 __I’m looking for__ ideas to grow towards Data Engineering
+- :goal_net: __I’m looking for__ ideas to grow towards Data Engineering
-- :sparkles: _Fun fact_: I've been blogging about travelling for more than 10 years
+- :sparkles: __Fun fact__: I've been blogging about travelling for more than 10 years
 <br>

 ### 🔭 I’m experienced working with: